hoffstadt/DearPyGui/docs/source/documentation/node-editor.rst

     Can be input, output, or static.
 4. **Links** - the connections between attributes

-Create a Node editor, add nodes that contain attributes.

 Attributes can contain any UI Items.
 When a user clicks and drags a node's attribute the node editor's callback is ran.
-DPG sends the attribute ID's through the _app_data_ argument of the callback.
+DPG sends the attributes' tags through the _app_data_ argument of the callback.

 It's the developer's responsibility to create the link.